 Projects that we typically do not or cannot take on include:

-- Taping classes, lectures, surgical procedures and/or clinical training, meetings or grand rounds so that your staff can view them later.
+- Taping classes, lectures, surgical procedures and/or clinical training, meetings or grand rounds so that your staff or others can view them later.
 University of Florida Video and Collaboration Services and/or the UF Center for Instructional Technology & Training can assist here.
-We need to keep our video production services focused on marketing, PR, and news-related pieces that appeal to a broad, external audience.

 - Live video streaming from an event.
 This requires special gear and technology.
 Again, University of Florida Video and Collaboration Services can assist here.

 - Editing your personal video.